ylecuyer/survey-gizmo-ruby/README.md

 # Iterate over all your Responses
 survey.responses.each { |response| do_something_with(response) }
 # Use filters to limit results - this example will iterate over page 3 of completed, non test data
 # SurveyResponses submitted within the past 3 days for contact 999.
+The example `filters` array
-It demonstrates how to use some of
-# the gem's built in filters/generators as well as how to construct a filter.
+# demonstrates how to use some of the gem's built in filters/generators as well as how to construct
+# an ad hoc filter hash.
 # See: http://apihelp.surveygizmo.com/help/article/link/filters for more info on filters
 filters = [
   SurveyGizmo::API::Response::NO_TEST_DATA,